 The geographic boundary of the CIRI region, shown below, closely approximates the traditional homeland of the Dena’ina Athabascans.
 Within the regional boundary are villages and group sites recognized under the Alaska Native Claims Settlement Act.
 In addition, within the regional boundary is the Municipality of Anchorage, Alaska’s largest urban center.
 Anchorage is often referred to colloquially as the largest Alaska Native village because of the large number of Alaska Native people who live within the municipal boundaries.

-The Dena’ina villages of the region are Eklutna, Knik, Tyonek, and Salmatof.
+There are seven villages in the CIRI region.
+The Dena’ina villages of the region are Eklutna, Knik, Tyonek, and Salamatof.
 The people of Chickaloon are a mixture of Ahtna and Dena’ina Athabascan.
 The people of Ninilchik and Seldovia have ancestors of Aleut and Alutiiq descent, as well as some Dena’ina.

 Many of the Dena’ina of the Cook Inlet region lived near Cook Inlet, a large body of salt water they referred to as Tikahtnu.
 Consequently, they utilized the marine resources and abundant salmon runs of the region.
 They also traded these marine resources with more interior groups of Alaska Native peoples, including the Dena’ina of the upper Cook Inlet.
 The Dena’ina of the upper Cook Inlet depended heavily on mountain resources such as moose, caribou and fur-bearing mammals.

 Cook Inlet Village and Group Dena’ina Place names*

 - Eklutna – Eydlughet, “By the plural objects”